PurdueCAM2Project/HELPSweb/source/expectations.rst

 Method Draft
 ++++++++++++

-This is the main part of the paper that tells exactly what you did.
-It is usually about 50% of the entire paper.
-It should be detailed and include multiple figures and drawings to explain the methods and why it is better than other methods.
+This is the part of the paper that tells exactly what you did.
+It is usually about 50% of the paper.
+It should be detailed and include multiple figures and drawings to help explain your methods and why they are better.

 This section will detail to the world what contributions you have made to the CAM2 project and the broader research community.
 In this section you explain experiments you designed and describe how you carried out your experiments.